 The role of microorganisms in food preparation and beverage manufacturing is known for ages.
 They are used in the manufacture of bread, curd, wine, and alcohol etc. Lactobacillus bacteria are responsible for the curd formation.
 They multiply and convert milk into curd.
 Another example is Yeast which is used commercially for alcohol and wine production.
 The process is called fermentation.
 Yeast is also used in baking industries for the preparations of bread and cakes.

-Bacteria are not only outside the human body, they live inside the body.
-Bacteria which persist in the digestive system are collectively known as microflora.
-They support the process of digestion by releasing certain enzymes.
+Bacteria are also present in the gut and they aid the process of digestion by releasing certain enzymes.
 They live in symbiotic relationship with a human.
-Other tasks of microflora are vitamin K production and thus help in blood clotting.
+Other roles of microflora are vitamin K production which is crucial in enabling blood clotting.
 They also prevent the invasion of the body by other fatal microbes.

 In the environment, microorganisms have two vital roles- one is an enhancement of soil fertility another is cleaning.
 Azotobacter, Rhizobium, Clostridium are few examples of Nitrogen-fixing bacteria which play a primary role in transforming atmospheric nitrogen into inorganic compounds which are then used by the plants.
 Without this process, the vast majority of the nitrogen present in the atmosphere becomes unusable.